How Can Parker & McConkie’s Utah Bicycle Accident Lawyer Assist You With Your Bicycle Accident Claim?

-Because if you wait three years to file your claim, your witnesses’ memories may get hazy, and if you haven’t done real-time evidence gathering for the case, the time you delay can make it extremely difficult to create a strong case.
+If you wait three years to file your claim, your witnesses’ memories may get hazy.
+And if you haven’t done real-time evidence gathering for the case, the time you delay can make it extremely difficult to create a strong case.

 Do bicycle riders need to obey stop signs and stop lights?